tezos-checker/checker/docs/burrow-state-liquidations.md

 # Burrow State & Liquidation

-George's operational interpretation of the burrow state and operations on it.
+An operational interpretation of the burrow state and operations on it.

 ## State